Common valuations of division polynomials: Proof of the main theorem

 \end{proof}

-Recall that, in the case $\kappa$ perfect, the Kodaira symbol of an elliptic curve can be computed using \cite[Table C.15.1]{aoc}. \begin{lemma} Assume that the residue field $\kappa$ is perfect.
-Then, the value of $c_v(P)$ is computed in the following table.
+Recall that, in the case $\kappa$ perfect, the Kodaira symbol of an elliptic curve can be computed using \cite[Table C.15.1]{aoc}.
+The analogous reference for the non-standard Kodaira symbols is \cite{Szydlo_PhD,szydlo}.
+Recall that $a_P$ and $m_P$ are defined at the beginning of Section \ref{sec:firstdef}. \begin{lemma} The value of $c_v(P)$ is provided as a function of the Kodaira symbol and $m_P$ in the following table.